 According to the allocation formula, the University of Georgia is scheduled to receive $23,704,129 (PDF).
 As required, the University of Georgia will use no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants (called “HEER Fund Grants” at UGA) to students.
 On April 21, 2020, the University received 50 percent ($11,852,065) of its allocation to administer HEER Fund Grants under the CARES Act.

 - The total amount of funds the University of Georgia received and used for paying such HEER Fund Grants is $11,852,065.

-- The total amount of HEER Fund Grants distributed to students under Section 18004(a)(1) of the CARES Act was reported and updated 30 days after the university received the funds and then every 45 days thereafter.
+- The total amount of HEER Fund Grants distributed to students under Section 18004(a)(1) of the CARES Act was reported and updated 30 days after the university received the funds.
 This section was updated by May 20, 2020, and then quarterly thereafter.
 UGA has expended the entirety of its student HEER Fund Grant funding as of September 30,2020; therefore this September 30, 2020 report will be the final quarterly report posted.

 - The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive HEER Fund Grants to students under Section 18004(a)(1) of the CARES Act.
 Of all students who were enrolled for the Spring 2020 semester when it was disrupted due to the coronavirus, 23,552 had established eligibility for funding under Section 484 in Title IV of the Higher Education Act of 1965.
 In accordance with guidance from ED, eligibility has been determined by the University of Georgia based on students’ filings of the Free Application for Federal Student Aid (FAFSA).

 - The total number of students who received a HEER Fund Grant was 13,955.

 - On May 19, 2020, the first distribution payment began being made for 13,513 students.

 - To determine which students received HEER Fund Grants and the amount they would receive under Section 18004(a)(1) of the CARES Act, the University of Georgia applied the following guidance and policies: